ju-lewis/Notes/SWEN30006 - Software Modelling and Design/Lectures/L5 - Design Models Continued.md

 ## Discussion

-The motivation for indirection is usually Low Coupling (i.ee, decouple objects for future reuse)
+The motivation for indirection is usually Low Coupling (i.e, decouple objects for future reuse)

 Old adage:
 	"Most problems in computer science are solve by another level of indirection."